In Depth Baby Product Reviews Led by a Pediatrician

 Fabric Cotton, Polyester, PU Foam

-The BabyBjorn Carrier One is a soft structured option with three positions for little ones between 8-33 lbs.
-This product is a quality contender with multiple adjustment points providing parents and babies with a custom fit for comfort and security.
+The BabyBjorn One is a soft structured option with three carrying positions for little ones between 8-33 lbs.
+This product is a quality contender with multiple adjustment points, providing parents and babies with a custom fit for comfort and security.
 This BabyBjorn has safety buckles that work well and has forward pull adjustment straps for quick on-the-go alterations, and the seat width is adjustable depending on the baby's age or size.
-The One is easy to put on.
+Our tester reports, “I think the One is easy to put on since most of it can be done before you pick up your baby.”
 You can attach it before you pick up your baby, making it significantly more straightforward (and potentially safer) than the wrap carriers we tested, which can require a secondary helper.
+From our testing experience, we appreciated how easy it was to get this carrier on solo, especially when dealing with a fussy baby who's ready to be held.

 Read more: BabyBjorn One review